rianadon/node-red-contrib-sprinkler/README.md

 :bell: Send notifications when a zone turns on or when a program runs\
 :desktop_computer: Use your own UI or customize one of the examples\
 :robot: Connect to OpenSprinkler, MQTT, or GPIO pins.
 Hardware independent!\
-:brain: Use machine learning to optimize your watering schedule (maybe linear regression with weather data?)\
+:brain: Use machine learning to optimize your watering schedule †\
 :exploding_head: Connect Node-RED nodes to accomplish whatever your imagination desires

 *Disclaimer: Most of these tasks require additional nodes outside those provided by this library.
-Knowledge of Node-RED and mental labor required.*
+Knowledge of Node-RED and mental labor required.* \
+*† Maybe linear regression with weather data?
+Please don't make me use tensorflow.*

 ## Getting started